The Research Advisory Committee

 Lecturer in Digital Culture, University of Leeds

-Senior Lecturer in Social Sciences and Co-Director of the Centre for Human Animal Studies (CfHAS) at Edge Hill University.
+Reader in Sociology and Co-Director of the Centre for Human Animal Studies (CfHAS) at Edge Hill University.